-Studies On Being The Oldest Child Show How It Affects The Younger Siblings
+Studies On Being The Oldest Child Are Kind Of Scary

 My partner and I have talked about having a second child.
 He and I both grew up with siblings, so we know that we want our son to have that same experience.
 But, as a middle child myself, I often think about what that would mean for our 2-year-old and the hypothetical child-to-be.
 After all, studies on being the oldest child paint a bleak picture for those of us born afterwards.
 Do I want to put this would-be (definitely-not-a-thing-yet-so-no-I'm-not-revealing-that-I'm-pregnant-mom) child in the same position?